pnp/blog/content/post/office-add-ins-community-call-december-8-2021.md

 ## Call Summary

-This month\'s community call features an Outlook: Ignite recap from [Juan
+This month's community call features an Outlook: Ignite recap from [Juan
 Balmori](http://twitter.com/juaneloBalmori) (Microsoft) highlighting the release of Mailbox 1.11 GA and demos for Event-based add-ins and Smart